The Sitting Epidemic: How Desk Work Takes a Toll on Your Spinal Health in San Antonio TX

 In today’s fast-paced digital age, many of us find ourselves spending the majority of our workday sitting at a desk, staring at a computer screen.
-While technology has made our lives more convenient, it has also given rise to a modern health concern: the sitting epidemic.
+While technology has made our lives more convenient, it has also given rise to a modern health concern: the sitting epidemic in San Antonio TX.
 Prolonged sitting, especially in the context of desk work, can have a profound impact on our spinal health.

-Consequences of Prolonged Sitting on Your Spinal Health
+Consequences of Prolonged Sitting in San Antonio TX on Your Spinal Health

 Sitting for extended periods is not the natural state of the human body.
 Our bodies are designed for movement and physical activity.
 When we sit for hours on end, several negative consequences can occur, with one of the most affected areas being our spine.